kasslent/clc-digital-skills/_lessons/module-4.1.md

 <br>
 In addition to the form controls, any HTML tags can be contained within the `<form>` element (e.g. `div`, `p`, etc).
 Also to style the form, apply CSS in the same way you would for any HTML element.

+###Processing a Form

-Also, the form related HTML only create the form in the browser.
-To actually submit the information and process the data, a server side language is required.
+The form related HTML only create the form in the browser.
+To actually submit the information and process the data, a *server side* language is required (e.g. PHP).

-Another option is to use 3rd party services such as [Wufoo](http://www.wufoo.com/) or [Google Forms]() to handle not only building the HTML & CSS of the form but also the form processing as well.
+Another option is to use 3rd party services such as [Wufoo](http://www.wufoo.com/) or [Google Forms](https://www.google.ca/forms/about/) to handle not only building the HTML & CSS of the form but also the form processing as well.

 #### Extra Resources
 * [sitepoint: form elements](http://www.sitepoint.com/web-foundations/form-elements/)